Boeing 747-8 Intercontinental Airliner, United States of America

 The 747-8 aircraft has conventional rather than fly-by-wire controls.

-Rockwell Collins is providing the entire, new avionics suite which includes: DU-7001 LCD displays upgraded electronic checklist with cursor control panel, navigation performance scales and vertical situation displays; autopilot and navigation systems with GPS landing system; WXR-2100 MultiScan hazard detection system; communication, navigation, surveillance, maintenance, emergency and data management systems.
+Rockwell Collins provided the entire, new avionics suite which includes: DU-7001 LCD displays upgraded electronic checklist with cursor control panel, navigation performance scales and vertical situation displays; autopilot and navigation systems with GPS landing system; WXR-2100 MultiScan hazard detection system; communication, navigation, surveillance, maintenance, emergency and data management systems.

 The 747-8 VIP aircraft, announced in 2006 is customised to accommodate typically eight to 100 passengers.
 The cabin (length 63.25m, width 6.12m and height 2.39m) can be configured in executive or luxurious rooms and suites.